The Role of the Government in the Economy

 Governments are appointed by citizens to manage the affairs of their country.
 Their responsibilities include:

 - Management of the economy – governments have the critical task of managing the economy in order to promote growth and development in the economy.
+Some goals for managing the economy include creation of employment, reduction of inflation and facilitating for international trade to earn foreign exchange,

 - Provision of Security - government passes laws in order to maintain stability and safety in the country.